Overview

 The US-95 Palouse Region Study is following the Planning and Environmental Linkages (PEL) process, which includes several levels of screening to evaluate concepts that consider the transportation problems, operational context, and surrounding environment.

 For this study, concepts range from broad to targeted, rural to urban.
 As we move through each step of the process, concept details will be refined.
 Multiple reasonable concepts may advance and will be called alternatives if they are recommended at the conclusion of the study.
-For information about current concepts, please join the online public meeting: Welcome | US-95 & SH-8
+For information about current concepts, please view the most recent online public meeting: Welcome | US-95 & SH-8

 On-Alignment Concepts